IT527/CS22S027-DL-Assignment-1/README.md

 To run the python script, navigate to the project directory and run: `python train.py [OPTIONS]`
 </br>
 The 'OPTIONS' can take different values for parameters to select dataset, modify network architecture, select activation function and many more.</br>
-The possible arguments and respective values for 'OPTIONS' are shown in the table below:
+The possible arguments and respective values for 'OPTIONS' are shown in the table below:</br>

 | Name | Default Value | Description |
 | :---: | :-------------: | :----------- |